Chelseadamola/SQL-Coding-Challenge/README.md

 running_total
 Solution

-7. Find the country with the highest average gdp_per_capita for each continent for all years.
+7.Find the country with the highest average gdp_per_capita for each continent for all years.
 Now compare your list to the following data set.
 Please describe any and all mistakes that you can find with the data set below.
 Include any code that you use to help detect these mistakes.

 rank	continent_name	country_code	country_name	avg_gdp_per_capita
 1	Africa	SYC	Seychelles	$11,348.66